Search by

 Cost of Living

 Planning your budget in State College, PA, is key to a stress-free student life.
 The city’s cost of living is about higher than the cost of living in Pennsylvania, making it affordable for students.
 Expect to spend $2,000–$2,500 monthly on essentials like student housing in State College PA, food, transport, and fun.
 Housing is the biggest chunk, but sharing apartments can save cash.
-This guide gives you average costs to help you manage your money while living in student apartments in State College.
+This guide gives you average costs to help you manage your money while living in student housing for rent in State College.

 1. Food - $300 – $500 per month